sbaresearch/featurecloud-parameter-based-neuron-pruning-app/README.md

-# FeatureCloud Parameter Sanitization Defense App
+# FeatureCloud Parameter Based Neuron Pruning Defense App

 The app implements a defense against a black-box data exfiltration attack by pruning the neurons (connections) in a neural network based on the values of the parameters of the trained model.